TheKhushant/DAA/ReadMe lab questions.md

 3) Binary search in file numbers data        (use arraylist<Integer> tag        =binarySearch.java

 4) insertion sort (in file handling , also print time complaxcity of it)       = ______.java

+self Code (NOT BY MAAM) :
+Quick Sort in one Lakh elment